 GENUKI is a non-commercial service, provided by a group of volunteers in some case in cooperation with family history societies.
 It is a charitable trust with a Trust Deed.
 There is a board of Trustees and an Executive Team responsible for day-to-day operations.
 There is a formal statement of the roles of the Trustees and the Executive team.
 Some other aspects of how we work are explained here.

 The costs of GENUKI are met by donations, mainly from individuals.
 You can contribute to the work by making a donation.

 GENUKI was conceived and implemented in 1995 in the very early stages of the world wide web becoming available.
 It has grown enormously in content since then and has taken advantage of a number of advances in web software.
 The background and purpose is more fully explained in this section with articles from 1995 on the origins, progress reports, later articles and information about the change to using Drupal in 2015, the major upgrade in 2020 and further upgrades in 2021 and 2023.

 Genuki is always under development.
 There are some pointers to our current approach to future developments.

 For convenience we have brought together key documents on organisation and process including legal requirements here.
 The documents are also linked from appropriate places through out the guide.

 Recently GENUKI has been through two significant technical transitions: in 2015 from the individually prepared webpages to the Drupal Content Management System (CMS) and in 2020 from version 7 of Drupal to version 8.
-A further upgrade to Drupal 9 took place in early 2021 but with less significance for the apparent operation of the site.
+A further upgrade to Drupal 9 took place in early 2021 and to Drupal 10 in 2023 but with less significance for the apparent operation of the site.

 We have removed almost all the previous guidance or modified it heavily into the new structure.
-Some pages where there is historic material (articles about GENUKI etc) are included in this guidance (the blue flash items).
+Some pages where there is historic material (articles about GENUKI etc) are included in this guidance.